lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

     languages such as Fortran, C, and, yes,
     [even Go](http://golang.org/ref/spec#Goto_statements).

-This is a both simple and versatile approach to control flow that can be used to express any higher level language constructs.
-Unfortunately, conditional branching combined with linear values is a toxic brew.
+This is a simple and versatile approach to control flow that can be used to express any higher-level language constructs.
+Unfortunately, conditional branching combined with linear values is a toxic combination.

-While linearity, as defined in {{% refdefinition "minirdef" %}}, is a simple constraint to impose on our IR in the absence of conditional branching, the constraint would have to be relaxed to allow for a single use _in each mutually exclusive branch_ of control flow.
+While linearity, as defined in {{% refdefinition "minirdef" %}}, is a simple constraint to impose on our IR in the absence of conditional branching, the constraint would have to be relaxed to allow for single use _in each mutually exclusive branch_ of control flow.
 For instance, the following two uses of `b` should be allowed (in pseudo-IR):